tchan1002/mmba-drift-protocol/README.md

 The solution? talk to ChatGPT.

-Here are three system prompts that have made all the difference for me:
+Here are three system prompts I've been using that have made all the difference for me:

-ChatGPT calls it the MMBA + Drift protocol, but here are the first principles these prompts are based on.

-- Our body and mind is a biological system we can manage, one with limited bandwidth for focus and action.
-- Questions of discipline/motivation/persistence come down to an emotional-management problem.

-The basic idea is to offload your thoughts to an intelligent system so you can keep going.
 It's free, it works, and hopefully it's interesting to you too.

 ---